 Our opinion about Nice

 We love Nice.
 We’ve already visited it a couple of times and we don’t plan to stop!
-Each year we spend a couple of weeks on the French Riviera and we always end up popping up to Nice once or twice.
+Each year, we spend a couple of weeks on the French Riviera, and we always end up popping up to Nice once or twice.
 We’re not huge fans of big, loud cities but there is something really attractive and hypnotizing about Nice for us.

-We’ve already visited Nice in each possible season and we can say that there’s no time when this city is quiet.
-Although, surprisingly, we found it the most empty during the summer months – but probably only because the temperature is so high that most people just prefer to lie on the beach than sightseeing.
+We’ve already visited Nice in each possible season, and we can say that there’s no time when this city is quiet.
+Although, surprisingly, we found it the most empty during the summer months – but probably only because the temperature is so high that most people just prefer to lie on the beach rather than sightseeing.

 What do we like about Nice?
 Well… Probably everything except too many people!
 Relaxed vibe, delicious food, magnificent views, turquoise Mediterranean waters, charming old town, impressive architecture… And of course amazing weather all year round!
-What’s not to love?

 Restaurants, accommodations, and map